millionart/MACHIN3tools_zh-Hans/README.md

 # Focus

 Disables all Mirror modifiers of the selected objects, then enters local view.
-Renables mirror modifers again, when exiting localview.
+Re-enables mirror modifiers again, when exiting local view.

 Default Key: CTRL + F
 Video Demonstration: https://twitter.com/machin3io/status/806936075784462336

 # Center Cube

 If nothing is selected, places a cube at the cursor location, but with X zeroed out, enters edit mode, selects all and initiates the scale tool.
-If objects are selcted, it zeroes out x.
+If objects are selected, it zeroes out x.
-This allows for quick, precise additions and alignment of geometry, without having to manualy center them on the x axis using the N panel.
+This allows for quick, precise additions and alignment of geometry, without having to manually center them on the x axis using the N panel.

 Default Key: Shift + C
 Video Demonstration: https://twitter.com/machin3io/status/806963166404087808